tir-and/self-hosted-infrastructure-lab-demo/README.md

 # Self-Hosted Lab — Demo Repository

 > 💡 **Note for students:** This is the instructor's demo repo for the *Practical Self-Hosted Infrastructure* programme.
-It exists so you can see what a real, well-documented build looks like — not a polished tutorial, but an actual working lab with real screenshots and real mistakes written down.
+It exists so you can see what a real documented build looks like, an actual working lab with real screenshots and real mistakes written down.
 Your own repo should follow the same structure, but everything in it should be your own work, in your own words.

 ## What this is

 This repo documents one self-hosted infrastructure lab, built session by session over two semesters.
 Everything here runs on a single Ubuntu Server VM, with each week adding one more layer — a new service, a new concept, a new piece of the stack.
 Nothing is installed in isolation.
-By the end, it's one growing system, not ten disconnected experiments.
+By the end, it's one growing system.

-That's intentional, not incidental.
 The whole point of this programme is to leave you with something you actually built and can talk about — not a certificate, not a checklist, but a real deployed environment you can walk someone through in an interview.

 ## The programme